 1. The Alhambra

-There is no place in the world quite like the Alhambra.
+There is no place in the world quite like the Alhambra, which is why it should be obviously our #1 thing to do in Granada.
 Whether you see it is as a sprawling fortress complex, a series of palaces and gardens, or the remains of a great citadel, its architects built it as a paradise on Earth.
 Certainly, their design was to reward the senses of the pious and the worthy.

-Everywhere, there is the gentle burble of running water and the sounds of nature to regale the ears.
-The herb and flower gardens are intent on delighting the nose.
-While, the palaces, with their stuccoed geometric domes, lattice screens, and reflecting pools, celebrate light and dark, shade and color.
+Everywhere, there is the gentle burble of running water and the sounds of nature and scents of herbs and flowers.
+While, the palaces, with their stuccoed geometric domes, lattice screens, and reflecting pools, seem to make light and dark even more intense.

 Some might see the Alhambra as an example of the Muslim conquest of Christian territory, others as a symbol of the Christian conquest of Muslim lands.
 However, like the rest of Granada, what the Alhambra really has come to represent is not acculturation or assimilation of cultures, but an amalgamation.
 That is a chance for peace, for different cultures to appreciate the other and find common ground.